unicefuganda/uSurvey/docs/Listing.md

 * <b>Clone</b>: click on, Action Item ‘Clone’, an another copy of same Listing Form is created along with Listing Questions, except existing Looping and Logic

-* <b>View Data<b>: This Action Item is available only for the completed Listing operation in the field.  click on, Action Item ‘View Data’, to view data collected for this particular Listing
+* <b>View Data</b>: This Action Item is available only for the completed Listing operation in the field.  click on, Action Item ‘View Data’, to view data collected for this particular Listing

 <b>Creating Questionnaire to the Listing Form</b>: